LCPQ/yrm2024/content/registration.md

 **Registration**

 **There is no registration fee**.
-The registration includes lunches, coffee breaks throughout the entire event.
+The registration includes lunches and coffee breaks throughout the entire event.